Wuild/electron-notification/README.md

 # electron-notification
 A cross platform notification plugin for electron
-It uses BrowserWindows for the notifications, it also resizes the height of the window dynamically after the content size
+It uses BrowserWindows for the notifications, it also resizes the height of the window dynamically depending of the content size
 The notifications requires the electron screen api which cannot be run before [app.ready](https://electronjs.org/docs/api/app#event-ready)

 ## TODO
 * Write a better README
 * Implement custom styles
+* Left and right icons
+* Sound

 ## Installation
 Install with npm: